Your Monthly Planting Guide

 August is the perfect time to think about quick- growing plants which can be picked before the year comes to an end.
 These seeds can be sown straight into soil outside, filling the gaps left by previous harvests:

-Plant out any remaining kale, winter/spring cauliflowers and winter cabbage plants, if you have them.
+They will give you a crop into late autumn and beyond.
+Also plant out any remaining kale, winter/spring cauliflowers and winter cabbage plants, if you have them.

 August is wonderful time in the vegetable garden.
 Your efforts from earlier in the year really pay off, and you could be harvesting any or all of the following: